 Not lowercase love.

-The ‘made in His image’ kind of Love.
+The ‘made in God’s image’ kind of Love.

 Where freedom and true essence collide.I’m thinking our world needs a tad bit of such healing Love today Click & Tweet!

 So, lets pull out the push pins, remove the cardboard inserts, and peel back the plastic collar rings of our pre-packaged, men’s dress shirt selves and breathe.
-Not just for our sake, but for the Body of Christ’s sake.
+Not just for our sake, but for the whole of humanity’s sake.

 Be an original, crazy Mommas!